 People who work and/or own a business understand that Park City's long-term vitality is dependent on its transportation system.
-Convenient, reliable, and to economic success.
+Convenient, reliable, and flexible travel modes are essential to economic success.

 Events draw thousands of people to Park City.
 Making transit and other non-driving options easier and more attractive to visitors is key to reducing traffic congestion.